astorfi/TensorFlow-World/docs/tutorials/3-neural_network/autoencoder/README.rst

     autoencoder forces it to capture the most salient features.
     However, using a big encoder and decoder in the lack of enough training data allows the network to memorized the task and omits learning useful features.
-In case of having linear decoder it can act as PCA.
+In case of having linear decoder, it can act as PCA.
 However, adding nonlinear activation functions to the network makes it a nonlinear generalization of PCA.
 -   **Regularized Autoencoders:** Rather than limiting the size of